 - Forgery using a computer;

-- Embezzlement schemes which used computers or computer networks to accomplish criminal activities.
+- Embezzlement schemes using computers or computer networks to accomplish criminal activities.

 This article was last updated on Thursday, May 30, 2019.